stackevo/spudreq/draft-trammell-spud-req.md

 method may be an existing transport or superstrate/SPUD combination, or a "minimal transport" defined by SPUD for its own use.

-## Interoperability with non-encapsulated superstrates

-It is presumed that "superstrate X with SPUD" is a distinct entity on the wire from "superstrate X".
-The APIs the superstrate presents to the application should be equivalent, and the two wire protocols should be freely transcodeable between each other, with the caveat that the variant without SPUD would not necessarily support features enabling communication with the path.
-However, there is no requirement that the headers the superstrate uses be the same in the SPUD and non-SPUD variants.
-Headers that the superstrate chooses always to expose to the path can therefore be encoded in the SPUD layer but not appear in an upper-layer header.

-# Open questions and discussion

-The preceding requirements reflect the present best understanding of the authors of the functional and technical requirements on an encapsulation-based protocol for common middlebox-endpoint cooperation for superstrates.
-There remain a few large open questions and points for discussion, detailed in the subsections below.

-## Property binding

-Related to identifier scope is the scope of properties bound to SPUD packets by endpoints.
-SPUD may support both per-tube properties as well as per-packet properties.
-Properties signaled per packet reduce state requirements at middleboxes, but also increase per-packet overhead.
-Small signal size (in bits of entropy) and encoding efficiency (in bits on the wire) is therefore more important for per-packet signaling that per-tube signaling.

-It is likely that both types of property binding are useful, but the selection of which properties to bind how must be undertaken carefully.
-It is also possible that SPUD will provide a very limited set of per-packet signals (such as ECN) using flags in the SPUD header, and require all more complicated properties to be bound per-tube.

-## Tradeoffs in integrity protection

-In order to protect the integrity of information carried by SPUD against forging by malicious devices along the path, it would be necessary to be able to authenticate the originator of that information.
-We presume that the authentication of endpoints is a generally desirable property, and to be handled by the superstrate; in this case, SPUD may be able borrow that authentication to protect the integrity of endpoint-originated information.

-However, in the Internet, it is not in the general case possible for the endpoint to authenticate every middlebox that might see packets it sends and receives.
-In this case information produced by middleboxes may enjoy less integrity protection than that produced by endpoints.
-In addition, endpoint authentication of middleboxes and vice-versa may be better conducted out-of- band (treating the middlebox as an endpoint for the authentication protocol) than in-band (treating the middlebox as a participant in a 3+ party communication).

-## Piggybacked, interleaved, and reflected signaling

-The requirements in {{endpoint-to-path-signaling}} and
-{{path-to-endpoint-signaling}}
-are best met by in-band signaling: packets carrying the same 6-tuple as packets containing superstrate headers and payload.

-Path-to-endpoint signaling can be piggybacked  and/or interleaved (where SPUD and the superstrate each have their own packets).

-In-band signaling has the advantage that it does not require foreknowledge of the identity and addresses of devices along the path by endpoints and vice versa, but does add complexity to the signaling protocol.
-Piggybacked signaling uses some number of bits in each packet generated by the overlying transport.
-It requires either reducing the MTU available to the encapsulated transport and/or opportunistically using "headroom" as it is available: bits between the network-layer MTU and the bits actually used by the transport.
-For use cases that accumulate information from devices on path in the SPUD header, piggybacked signaling also requires a mechanism for endpoints to create "scratch space" for potential use of the on-path devices.
-In contrast, interleaved signaling uses signaling packets on the same 5-tuple and tube ID, which don't carry any superstrate data.
-These interleaved packets can also contain scratch space for on-path device use.
-This reduces complexity and sidesteps MTU problems, at the cost of sending more packets per flow.

-## Continuum of trust among endpoints and middleboxes

-There are different security considerations for different security contexts.
-The end-to-end context is one; anything that only needs to be seen by the path shouldn't be exposed in SPUD, but rather by the superstrate.
-There are multiple different types of end-to-middle context based on levels of trust between end and middle -- is the middlebox on the same network as the endpoint, under control of the same owner?
-Is there some contract between the application user and the middlebox operator?
-SPUD should support different levels of trust than the default ("untrusted, but presumed honest due to limitations on the signaling vocabulary") and fully-authenticated; how these points along the continuum are to be implemented and how they relate to each other needs to be explored further.

-## Discovery and capability exposure

-There are two open issues in discovery and capability exposure.
-First, endpoints might want to be able to discover SPUD-aware middleboxes along the path, and to discover which parts of the vocabulary that can be spoken by the endpoints are supported by those middleboxes as well as the other communication endpoint, and vice versa.
-Second, SPUD coult assist endpoints in discovering and negotiate which superstrates are available for a given interaction, though it is explicitly not a goal of SPUD to expose information about the details of the superstrate to middleboxes.

-## Hard state vs. soft state

-The initial thinking on signaling envisions "hard state" in middleboxes that is established when the middlebox observes the start of a SPUD tube and is torn down when the middlebox observes the end (stop) of a SPUD tube.
-Such state can be abandoned as a result of network topology changes (e.g., routing update in response to link or node failure).
-An alternative is a "soft state" approach that requires periodic refresh of state in middleboxes, but cleanly times out and discards abandoned state.
-SPUD has the opportunity to use different timeouts than the defaults that are required for current NAT and firewall pinhole maintenance.
-Of course, applications will still have to detect non-SPUD middleboxes that use shorter timers.

-## Tube vs. superstrate association lifetime

-The requirements as presently defined use tube start and stop signaling for two things: (1) setting up and tearing down state along the path, and (2) signaling superstrate such as association startup, acceptance, and teardown, which may have security implications.
-These may require separate signaling.
-Specifically, if tube start acknowledgment is to be used to provide explicit guarantees to the path about the acceptability of a tube to a remote endpoint, it cannot be a completely unreliable signal.
-Second, the lifetime of a tube may be much shorter than the lifetime of a superstrate association, and the creation of a new tube over an existing association may need to be treated differently by endpoints and path devices than a tube creation coincident with an association creation.

 ## SPUD Support Discovery

 If SPUD is not usable on a path to an endpoint, a SPUD sender needs to be able